FIREFIGHTERS HELP US ALL! Does anyone doubt that? Apparently so.

-Although I understand some of the frustrations, I think it is a HUGE mistake to vilify these groups as some on the right are doing.
+Although I understand some of the frustrations, I think it is a HUGE mistake to vilify these groups as some on the right end of the political spectrum are doing.

 Founding Father Benjamin Franklin actually started the first volunteer firefighting unit in 1736, 40 years before the Revolutionary War.